In Search of the Ultra-Sex: Critical response

 Critics also commented on the programming and success of the film all around France and on the activities that accompanied it.
 On France-Inter Radio, Rebecca Manzoni stated: "a both fascinating and hilarious undertaking, a singular destiny in the film industry : the movie lives its life in theaters, without any promotion, and owes its success just to the word of mouth."
 A destiny largely relayed by the most followed bloggers: "A contagious film with hilarious punchlines, a killingly funny showing" acclaims GentleGeek, precising that "sharing and collective experience are part of the success of the film."
 For the first anniversary of the film, Brigitte Baronnet from AlloCiné salutes its programing in residence at "the mythical parisian movie-theater Studio Galande, just before the eternal Rocky Horror Picture Show."

-Time Out describes this "porn-stache gem" as a "priceless mashup, filled with Godardian editing, dirty irony and hairy surrealism", and the Swiss La Liberté reports "one hour in fits of laughter".
-After watching it at the Fantastic Fest of Austin, The Daily Beast headlines "Inside the Year’s Craziest Sci-Fi Sex Flick!", and depicts "a brilliantly deranged 60-minutes space saga whose genius lies in its conception as a pasted-together pastiche of great-bad Golden Age porn, but how Charlet and Lavaine do the deed is a masterstroke in itself."
-Twitch Film describes "one of the most unique and hilarious cinematic experiences of 2015, both smarter and dumber than it sounds."
-FanboyNation magazine hails "a craft at hand in the editing as well as the absurd overdubs" in this "ultimate sex tape supercut".
-For his part, web-magazine PopOptiq headlines "Hilarious, raunchy, and extremely hairy, the #ULTRASEX is the perfect midnight aphrodisiac!".

-After the showing of the film at the American Cinematheque of Los Angeles, The Hollywood Reporter stated: "Only here, though, will viewers get to hear the Queen of England impatiently tell an aide, "Cut the salamu-alaykums, find me dwarves to f---."

 Extensions of the film

 In November 2016, Nova Edition published a "Boovie" (book+movie) "A la Recherche de l'Ultra-sex", 208 pages, limited edition.

 Nicolas & Bruno created an "Ultrasex Recipe" in collaboration with French chief Iñaki Aizpitarte and an "Ultrasex Cocktail" with Eric Fossard.